daniviro/twitch-forest/README.md

 # HTML Forest Display
 ![screenshot](https://github.com/daniviro/twitch-forest/blob/main/img/screenshot.png)
-## HTML component to add on your overlay so you can show your Forest App room ID.
+## HTML component to add on your overlay so you can show your Forest App room ID

 ### Commands: